-If items such as flammable materials or dust bunnies get near a space heater or fireplace, it can easily start a fire.
-A fireplace’s purpose is to contain a fire in your home, but if poorly maintained it could be a huge problem.
+If items such as flammable materials or dust bunnies get near a space heater or fireplace, they can easily start a fire.
+A fireplace’s purpose is to contain a fire in your home, but if poorly maintained, it could be a huge problem.

 Heater Safety Tips

 - Make sure to place your space heaters at least three feet away from flammable items.

 - Only plugin one heating source in an electrical outlet at a time.

 - Unplug space heaters and extinguish fires in your fireplace before leaving your home or going to sleep.

 - Every year you should have your chimney checked by a professional.

 - Always use a fireplace screen to avoid hot embers from flying out and potentially catching items in your home on fire.

 - Never leave a heater or a fire in your fireplace unattended.

 Almost everything in your home requires an electrical outlet to function.
 There are probably outlets all over your house, and you may have power strips to operate multiple devices in one location.
 It’s important that the outlets and power strips in your home are operating safely.